kimwalisch/primecount/README.md

 primecount
 ==========

-The primecount project contains multiple C++ implementations of the prime counting function.
-So far I have implemented Legendre's, Meissel's and Lehmer's formulas.
-All implementations are fully parallelized using OpenMP. primecount can easily be built on any Unix-like operating system (using GNU make) and offers both a command-line program and a C++ library with an intuitive API.
+primecount is a command-line program and C++ library that counts the number of primes below an integer x < 2^63. primecount counts primes using an efficient implementation of the prime counting function pi(x) which is orders of magnitude faster than counting primes using the sieve of Eratosthenes.
+So far primecount offers the option to count primes using Legendre's, Meissel's and Lehmer's formulas.
+All implementations are fully parallelized using OpenMP.

 ### How to build it
 primecount depends on the author's primesieve libary (version 4.3 or later).
-To download, build and install the latest primesieve and libprimesieve version run:
+To download, build and install the latest primesieve and libprimesieve version on a Unix-like operating system run:
 ```
 $ sh install_primesieve.sh
 ```
-Then build primecount using GNU make and optionally install it:
+To build and install primecount using GNU make and the default `c++' compiler run:
 ```
 $ make
 $ sudo make install
 ```

-### How to use it
+### Usage Examples
 ```
-$ bin/./primecount 10^13
+$ primecount 10^13
+$ primecount 10^14 --meissel --threads=2
 ```